Professors

 Tajda Laure

-Tajda Laure is a behavioral scientist and PhD candidate at the Department of Psychology, Education, and Child Studies (DPECS).
-In her PhD project, she is developing and evaluating digital interventions aimed to support students' well-being and academic performance.
-She is interested in digitalization of mental health interventions, emotional and behavioral regulation, biological stress factors, and ethics in eHealth.
-Tajda is also one of the main teachers in the courses in Design of Digital Interventions and Research Methods in Behavior Change in the master track in “Health Psychology & Digital interventions”.
+Tajda Laure is a behavioural scientist and PhD candidate at the Department of Psychology, Education, and Child Studies.
+Her research focus is on developing and evaluating digital interventions aimed to support students' wellbeing and academic performance.
+She is interested in digitalisation of mental health interventions, emotional and behavioural regulation, biological stress factors, and ethics in eHealth.
+Tajda is also one of the main teachers in the courses in Design of Digital Interventions and Research Methods in Behaviour Change

 Compare @count study programme